 1. Check avalanche conditions and the weather forecast

-Before you start packing your backpack or checking the oil on your new snowmobile, it is important to look up the weather conditions in your area to ensure it is a safe time to adventure out.
+Before you start packing your backpack or checking the oil on your new snowmobile, it is important to check the weather conditions in your area to ensure it is safe to adventure out.

-No one wants to be caught in an avalanche, and now, with the rise of smart phones and online communities, checking conditions is easier than ever.
+No one wants to be caught in an avalanche.
+With the rise of smartphones and online communities, checking conditions is easier than ever.
 For easy and instant access, download an avalanche app such as the Utah Avalanche Center (iOS only) or Avalanche Forecasts (iOS and Android).
 These apps provide information on avalanche warnings, weather, roads, and slope angles.

 2. Know your route and make a plan